khinvi/mttd-benchmarking/README.md

 This repository contains our implementation, documentation, and research findings as we continue to develop and refine this methodology.
 We'll update it as our research progresses! 🚀

-The MTTD Benchmarking Framework employs a modular architecture to systematically evaluate security service detection capabilities:
+The MTTD Benchmarking Framework employs a modular architecture to systematically evaluate security service detection capabilities using 6 key components:

 - **Threat Simulation Engine**: Executes controlled attack scenarios across platforms
 - **Detection Monitoring System**: Collects security events from various services